allenstfort23/allenstfort23/README.md

 <hr>

-- Learning and solving problems
+- 📝 Learning and solving problems
-- Python, React, JavaScript, and Web Development is my forte.
+- 👨‍💻 Python, React, JavaScript, and Web Development is my forte.
-- Working on a project?
+- 📝 Working on a project?
 Message me if you need help or need some insight.
-- Have any questions?
-Message me!
+- 📫 Have any questions?
+Message me allenstfort@gmail.com!